-Final agency actions like the Final Rule are arbitrary and capricious under the Administrative Procedure Act (APA), 5 U.S.C. § 706(2), if the agency fails to "examine the relevant data," "consider an important aspect of the problem," or "articulate a satisfactory explanation for its action including a rational connection between the facts found and the choice made."
+Final agency actions are arbitrary and capricious under the Administrative Procedure Act ("APA"), 5 U.S.C. § 706(2), if the agency fails to "examine the relevant data," "consider an important aspect of the problem," or "articulate a satisfactory explanation for its action including a rational connection between the facts found and the choice made."
 Motor Vehicle Mfrs.
 Ass'n v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983) (internal quotation marks omitted).
-When the justifications for the action include the results of a cost-benefit analysis, "a serious flaw undermining that analysis can render the rule unreasonable."
+When the justification includes a cost-benefit analysis, "a serious flaw undermining that analysis can render the rule unreasonable."
 Nat'l Ass'n of Home Builders, 682 F.3d at 1040.
 This is true even when the agency was not statutorily obligated to conduct the analysis.
-Id. at 1039-40; Council of Parent Attorneys & Advocates, Inc. v.
-DeVos, 365 F. Supp.
-3d 28, 54 n.11 (D.D.C.
-2019).
-Finally, if an action represents a change in policy, the agency must provide a "reasoned explanation . . . for disregarding facts and circumstances that underlay or were engendered by the prior policy."
+Id. at 1039-40.
+Finally, if an action represents a change in policy, the agency must provide a "reasoned explanation . . . for disregarding facts and circumstances that underlay . . . the prior policy."
 FCC v.
 Fox Television Stations, Inc., 556 U.S. 502, 515-16 (2009); see also Organized Vill. of Kake v.
 U.S. Dep't of Agric., 795 F.3d 956, 968 (9th Cir.
 2015) ("[E]ven when reversing a policy after an election, an agency may not simply discard prior factual findings without a reasoned explanation.").

 Here, in assessing the likely impacts of the Final Rule, HHS failed to consider relevant information regarding the harms that more frequent conscience-related denials of healthcare would impose on patients and providers, failed to give a reasoned explanation for disregarding its prior conclusions regarding these harms, and failed to offer credible evidence in support of its determination that the Final Rule would generate sufficient benefits to offset its negative effects.

 As a result, the Final Rule is arbitrary and capricious under the APA and should be vacated.